fabric/fabric/sites/www/upgrading.rst

 - Python 3 compatibility (specifically, we now support 2.7 and 3.4+);
 - Thread-safe - no more requirement on multiprocessing for concurrency;
-- API reorganized around `.Connection` objects instead of global module state;
+- API reorganized around `fabric.connection.Connection` objects instead of global module state;
 - Command-line parser overhauled to allow for regular GNU/POSIX style flags and options on a per-task basis (no more ``fab mytask:weird=custom,arg=format``);
 - Task organization is more explicit and flexible / has less 'magic';